radek-kricek/meteorological-stations/README.md

 ## Main parts of code

-One of the coding challenges was to create a single dtaaframe with measurements.
+One of the coding challenges was to create a single data frame with measurements.
 I defined a function for this purpose and used it in a loop.

 ```
 def parse_file(filename):